Joined: 2012

 Practice area: Finance

-Financing transactions are often complicated deals done on a tight timeline.
+A. Financing transactions are often complicated deals done on a tight timeline.
 Our team are bright, down-to-earth people who can grasp the technical details and push the deal through without compromising our collegiate working style or their sense of humour.
-It's very important for us to encourage a strong team spirit with a variety of social events including our annual weekend ‘ski trip’ (actually usually spent somewhere sunny and warm like Barcelona or Lisbon).
+It's very important for us to encourage a strong team spirit with a variety of social events including our annual weekend trip usually spent somewhere sunny and warm like Barcelona or Lisbon.

-What skills do you require to be a banking and finance lawyer?
+Q. What skills do you require to be a finance lawyer?

 Macfarlanes has been at the leading edge of these developments and we act for many debt funds throughout their life cycle – from formation through to the deployment of funds as lending and co-investments.